First, a little perspective.

 Yes, you can and should look for whole grain varieties of these foods.
 But chances are you will find varieties that might have some (but not all) whole grains in them.
 For instance, let's talk about cake:

+Cake, even if made with whole wheat flour, is going to have a good amount of sugar (essentially the equivalent of maximally refined and processed grains) - otherwise it's just not a cake!
 Sugar comes in many forms - honey, agave, concentrated fruit juice or jam, brown rice syrup, brown sugar, molasses, cane sugar, beet sugar, high fructose corn syrup, maple syrup.
 Yes, some of these are slightly "better" forms of sugar than others, but they are still sugar - a touch is good, a lot is not.

 In summary, whole wheat vegan double chocolate cake is a fantastic creation when made well.
 It should be thoroughly enjoyed, but not everyday.